kirangagitau/pet_project/README.md

 partaking on advanced tasks that are more challanging.
 I means isn't doing challanging tasks the best way to advance our knowledge and skill set.

-!! good reading to us !!
+!! good reading to us  all !!